ashleyrbemis/cloud-temperature-emissivity-model/README.md

     * `run_model_grid.py`: This script processes the output from `input_measurements_grid.py` to perform radiative transfer calculations and derive molecular line properties and star formation characteristics.
 It runs sequentially in this repository version.

-    * `constants.py`: Defines physical and numerical constants used consistently throughout the project.

 ## Key Findings / Results

 This modeling effort has yielded several key insights into molecular cloud properties and star formation: